2024 FLSA Rule Changes

 • Requires salary threshold updates every three years based on the latest earnings data.

-It could require that:
+It requires that:

 • Some impacted employees may receive salary adjustments and remain exempt.
 They will continue to be ineligible to earn overtime for any time worked over 40 hours.